AJSmartyPants/Quake-It-Off/README.md

 Between 1998-2017, earthquakes caused nearly 750,000 deaths globally, more than half of all deaths related to natural disasters.
 More than 125 million people were affected by earthquakes during this time period, meaning they were injured, made homeless, displaced or evacuated during the emergency phase of the disaster.

-Just a month ago, devastating earthquakes in Turkey and Syria have resulted in over 45000 deaths in Turkey, and over 6000 in Syria.
+In February this year, devastating earthquakes in Turkey and Syria have resulted in over 45000 deaths in Turkey, and over 6000 in Syria.
 At least 1.5 million people are now homeless, and it's unclear how long it will take to find them proper shelter.

 The problem is NOW.
 And we must act.
 Quake It Off: Predict, Analyze, Learn, Prepare, and Prevent